-After years of advising clients on how to get their home ready for sale and achieve the best result, I have created a short list of actions I highly recommend that can reap significant dollar returns for a relatively small investment.
+After years of advising clients on how to get their homes ready for sale and achieve the best result, I have created a short list of actions I highly recommend that can reap significant dollar returns for a relatively small investment.

 Here is a list of tasks I believe every owner should consider as a minimum before bringing their home to the market:

-It's unlikely that someone will buy your home after just seeing it from the street, but it is possible to lose a potential buyer before they have even stepped out of their car.
+It's unlikely that someone will buy your home after seeing it from the street, but it is possible to lose a potential buyer before stepping out of their car.

 This is one of the most important things you can do to improve the appeal of your home.
-Sorting through your personal items and removing anything unnecessary can create an impression of much larger, brighter rooms and outdoor spaces.
+Sorting through your items and removing anything unnecessary can create an impression of much larger, brighter rooms and outdoor spaces.

 Little things can leave a lasting impression.
-For example, poorly adjusted cabinetry hinges can make a kitchen appear to be in poor condition.
+For example, poorly adjusted cabinetry hinges can make a kitchen appear in poor condition.
 A few minutes with a screwdriver can have all the draws and cupboard doors fitting like the day they were first installed.

-If you have a smoker in your family who has smoked indoors, this will really impact on the sell ability of your home.
-To remedy this you can clean and deodorise carpets, soft furnishings, and curtains, and then ban smoking inside while your house is on the market.
-This may sound harsh, but it is really necessary.
+If you have a smoker in your family who has smoked indoors, this will impact the sellability of your home.
+To remedy this, you can clean and deodorise carpets, soft furnishings, and curtains, and then ban smoking inside while your house is on the market.
+This may sound harsh, but it is vital.

 The difference professional home staging can make to the look and feel of your home can be staggering.
 There are significant dollar gains to be made here.
 Although furnishings can be perfectly fine for day to day living, sometimes they are not really up to it when it comes to displaying a home at its best for marketing.
-There are so many providers of this type of service now that you don't have to pay huge sums to achieve a fantastic result.
+There are so many providers of this type of service now that you don't have to pay considerable sums to achieve a fantastic result.

-Ok, so you have done all the hard work and your home is ready to go on the market.
+Ok, you have done all the hard work, and your home is ready to go on the market.
 All you have to do now is maintain the fantastic presentation you have achieved for a few weeks more, and it will all be over.
 Get the family on board with this.
 Everyone needs to know how important the next few weeks are.
 You never know when an agent might ring wanting to introduce a hot buyer to view your home at short notice.
 Try to be ready to accept a viewing request any time, and be confident that your home is presenting at its best.

 I’m always open to a no-obligation chat.
 Fill out the form below and I'll get in touch as soon as possible.